 Detroit Michigan Trademark Attorney: Trademark Registration for Charities & Non-Profies - The Bottom Line

-The bottom line with regard to trademark registration for charities and non-profits is that, with charity fraud on the rise, charitable organizations need to take the necessary precaution not only to protect their intellectual property and good will but also to protect those would would donate to their causes.
+The bottom line with regard to trademark registration for charities and non-profits is that charitable organizations need to take the necessary precaution not only to protect their intellectual property and good will but also to protect those would would donate to their causes.

 It is crucial to retain a knowledgeable attorney to assist you with your application.
 A licensed attorney will provide you a measure of comfort in knowing that details such as these will be properly handled and will not upend your chances of a successful registration.